Kayak And Canoe Club Of New York 2008 Trip Coordinator Procedures

 Before The Event Begins

-1. The ACA must be notified in advance of all events.
-This notification requirement
+1. The ACA must be notified in advance of all events for liability insurance to be in effect.

-is satisfied if the event was listed in the trip schedule found on the KCCNY website
+This notification requirement is satisfied if the event was listed in the trip schedule found on

 want potential participants to contact the trip coordinator in advance and discuss